Zabar Project Gallery

 Culled from her ongoing Gym Series, Albritton’s colorful, awkward, and very funny paintings ultimately offer a profound commentary on the lengths people will go to in search of the perfect body.
+Also exhibited for the first time are pieces from her Rock Solid Bodies collection of sterling silver and stone inlay pieces, a play on the absurdity of having a rock solid gym-forged body by crafting bodies out of rocks.

 The work in this exhibition will be current work from my Gym Series.
 To me, the gym is a place where everyday antics and behaviors are amplified in a stage-like environment where there is a hyperawareness of our bodies in a public space.
 Exploring the politics of looking through both male and female gazes, I’m interested in exemplifying the strangeness of the body, and the peculiarity of certain gym exercises and the awkward, compromising, sometimes sexual positions they put people in.